isc-projects/stork/changelog_unreleased/2485-oidc-docs.md

 [doc] piotrek

-    Added brief documentation section in ARM for OpenID Connect authentication in Stork.
+    Added a brief documentation section in ARM for OpenID Connect authentication in Stork.
     (Gitlab #2485)